Scott Carson, President

 Joseph E. VanFonda (USMC SgtMaj Ret.), Chief Executive Officer

 Joseph VanFonda served in the United States Marine Corps for more than 27 years.
 He retired out of Quantico, VA in 2013 as the Regimental Sergeant Major for the Wounded Warrior Regiment.
 In this role, he was responsible for the coordination of non-medical care for combat and non-combat wounded, ill, and injured Marines, as well as Sailors attached to or in direct support of Marine units and their family members in order to assist them as they returned to duty or transition to the veteran status.
 Read his full bio here.

 Delese Harvey is currently serving as the Deputy Director bringing more than 15 years of experience working with at-risk individuals on boosting economic security.
 Ms. Harvey graduated from Howard University in Washington, D.C. with a Bachelor of Arts.
 Read her full bio here.

 Mildred Mesembe, Director of Finance

 Mildred Mesembe is the Director of Finance at DVNF.
 Ms. Mesembe graduated from Staffordshire University and the University of Wales in the United Kingdom with a Certificate in International Strategic Management and an MBA, respectively.
 See her full bio here.

-Leander Brereton, Director of Operations
+Leander Brereton, Director of Operations and Development

-Leander Brereton is the Director of Operations at DVNF.
+Leander Brereton is the Director of Operations and Development at DVNF.
 She graduated in May 2010 from Bowie State University with a Bachelor of Science in Business Administration with a concentration in Management.
 Read her full bio here.